victorarias/primes-multiplication-table/README.md

 # Options

-- `--first N` to customize the number of primes used to generate the table.
+- `--size N` to customize the number of primes used to generate the table.
 - `--native` to use a native prime number calculator.

 # Benchmark